behave/behave.example/docs/step_matcher/index.rst

   1. "parse" (ParseMatcher) by using the `parse`_ module
   2. "re" (RegexMatcher) that uses regular expressions for matching parameters
+  3. "cfparse" (extended ParseMatcher) that supports the cardinality field syntax

 The "parse" matcher is the **default step matcher**.
 It is more commonly used because it is: